 Create a query protein sequence called “test” by inserting a FASTA formatted protein text sequence into the “D-B” folder.

-Then, interrogate the database via a “blast-P query” command.
+Then, to identify the most similar sequences to the “test” protein, interrogate the database via a “blast-P query” command.

 To keep the viewer oriented as to what is going on, can we add a few words here – For example, would “Then, to interrogate the database to find the closest ____ matches to the “test” protein sequence, issue a ‘blastp query’ command.”